 What Does ROE Mean?

-Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
+One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-If you look at the image below, you can see Guidewire Software has a lower ROE than the average (11%) in the Software industry classification.
+As shown in the graphic below, Guidewire Software has a lower ROE than the average (11%) in the Software industry classification.

-Most companies need money -- from somewhere -- to grow their profits.
-The cash for investment can come from prior year profits (retained earnings), issuing new shares, or borrowing.
+Virtually all companies need money to invest in the business, to grow profits.
+That cash can come from issuing shares, retained earnings, or debt.
 In the case of the first and second options, the ROE will reflect this use of cash, for growth.
-In the latter case, the debt used for growth will improve returns, but won't affect the total equity.
-In this manner the use of debt will boost ROE, even though the core economics of the business stay the same.
+In the latter case, the use of debt will improve the returns, but will not change the equity.
+Thus the use of debt can improve ROE, albeit along with extra risk in the case of stormy weather, metaphorically speaking.

 Guidewire Software has a debt to equity ratio of 0.20, which is far from excessive.
 Its ROE is certainly on the low side, and since it already uses debt, we're not too excited about the company.
 Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.

 Return on equity is one way we can compare the business quality of different companies.
 In my book the highest quality companies have high return on equity, despite low debt.
 All else being equal, a higher ROE is better.